LL.M. International and European Business Law

 Present day business activities increasingly take place at an international level, with technology and information no longer confined to national borders.
 Science and technology companies, in particular, operate in this multinational environment and for these companies, patent rights are crucial.

 With the progression of globalization, IP students and practitioners need to be aware of the variations in patent law in the key markets around the world, and also need to be prepared to respond to a variety of problems that only arise in the context of multi-jurisdictional patenting activities.
-This module takes a practical look at patent law in key international territories: principally in Europe (on a national and regional level), the US and Japan.
+This module takes a practical look at patent law in key international territories: principally in Europe (on a national and regional level), the US and in Asia.
 As a relevant backdrop to this landscape, the principles, treaties and institutions that attempt to regulate and harmonise patent rights at the international level are also considered.
 Opportunity permitting, practitioners with different expertise may be invited as guest speakers to address certain topics in detail.

 Module Lecturer: Mr. Naoise Gaffney

 The module explores arbitration as a means of resolving commercial disputes without recourse to the courts, particularly in an international context.
 The balancing of public policy considerations, such as party autonomy and access to justice, is traced through the legal framework for, and practice of, the resolution of commercial disputes by arbitration.
 The module compares and contrasts arbitration with litigation.

 From Soros’ landmark bet against the British pound in 1992 to John Paulson’s big short against the US housing market in 2007, alternative investment funds have long attracted the covert admiration and suspicion of politicians, regulators and the public.
 The opaque nature of the alternative investment fund industry, its alleged role in major crises around the world and a perceived lack of investor protection have repeatedly led to calls for greater regulation of alternative investment funds.